ehill-iolani/AP_Research_2023/README.md

 # AP_Research_2023
-A collection of nonsense made by EH for AP research
+A collection of nonsense made by EH for AP Research 2023.

 # Set up instructions
-Follow the steps below to set up the env you'll be working on
+Follow the steps below to set up the env you'll be working with.

 Select "make new codespace from master" from the dropdown menu under "<>Code".
 Wait for the new Codespace to load then enter the following command into the terminal:
 ```